Stuttgart Bucket List: 15 Best Places to Visit in Stuttgart, Germany

 6. Marvel the Gothic Architecture of St. John’s Church

-The church was restored after being damaged during WWII but left its tower unfinished to serve as a war memorial.
+After being damaged during WWII, the church was restored but left its tower unfinished to serve as a war memorial.

 7. Explore Stuttgart Palace

 Just a few miles outside the city center, located atop a vantage point is the Stuttgart Palace, also known as Solitude Palace.
 It was built in 1763 to serve as a lodge and hunting grounds for Duke Carl Eugen von Wurttemberg.

 Visitors can explore its impressive white halls and stroll through its expansive grounds.
 The sight of Stuttgart from the palace is also stunning.

 8. Take in the Views at Fernsehturm Stuttgart

 Stuttgart boasts of being the home of the first television tower in the world.
 The Fernsehturm, simply known as Television Tower, was built in 1956 and stands 217 meters high.